 Atomic force microscopy is a versatile technique capable of covering a broad range of applications, but it is not able to detect small forces on the femtonewton scale due to technical limitations and restrictions.
-Based on this consideration, we have designed and developed a combined type of AFM-optical tweezers apparatus in order to build a high resolution imaging instrument capable to confine micro- and nanomaterial and to lower the force limit of detection of AFM.
+Based on this consideration, we have designed and developed a combined type of AFM-optical tweezers apparatus in order to build a high resolution imaging instrument capable to confine micro- and nanomaterial and to quantify force in the femtonewton scale.
 The successful development of the equipment has been described in detail and the calibration of the instrument has been presented in this study.